Maths and Stats Resources

 A downloadable pdf booklet that serves as a refresher for decimals, averages, percentages, ratios, fractions and approximations.
 The booklet is produced by mathcentre

-The university of Newcastle has a number of workbooks that are useful for brushing up your skills prior to taking aptitude or workplace tests as part of the recruitment process.
+Bangor Employability Award (BEA) hub has a number of tests that are useful for brushing up your skills prior to taking aptitude or workplace tests as part of the recruitment process.

 Excellent guidance on logarithms is given in Appendix A of a paper by Thomas Schneider.
 Go straight to the appendix at the end of the pdf.